-It was fourteen years ago, and I was standing beside the trauma bay bed, holding one of Jack’s tiny clenched fists in my hand as I gazed worriedly at his contorted face, his tongue thrusting rhythmically, eyes rolled insistently upward.
+It was fourteen years ago: I was standing beside the trauma bay bed, holding one of Jack’s tiny clenched fists in my hand as I gazed worriedly at his contorted face, his tongue thrusting rhythmically, eyes rolled insistently upward.

-His spasming little body was practically submerged in a beehive of activity, medical personnel busily supplying critically needed oxygen, readying resuscitation equipment, and delivering intravenous medications and fluids.
+His spasming little body was submerged in a beehive of activity, medical personnel busily supplying critically needed oxygen, readying resuscitation equipment, and delivering intravenous medications and fluids.

-Paramedics had crashed through the doors with Jack ten minutes earlier, wheeling him on a stretcher.
-It had been a sleepy Monday morning in the department to that point, the mundane chit-chat of nursing staff disturbed only by the raspy breathing and occasional seal-bark cough of a young boy with croup.
+Paramedics had crashed through the doors ten minutes earlier, wheeling Jack on a stretcher.
+It had been a sleepy Monday morning in the ED to that point, the mundane chit-chat of nursing staff disturbed only by the raspy breathing and occasional seal-bark cough of a young boy with croup.
 After dosing the young lad with dexamethasone and settling a misty mask of epinephrine over his face to ease his breathing, I sat in the doctors’ cubicle with my resident, killing time by quizzing her on the case we had just seen.

 The relative peace stood in stark contrast to the chaos of a day earlier.
-Influenza had invaded our city in full infectious glory, and it seemed on Sunday afternoon that every coughing child in Calgary had found a nook or cranny in our waiting room from whence to share virus-packed streamers of snot.
+Influenza had invaded our city in full infectious glory; it seemed on Sunday afternoon that every coughing child in Calgary had found a nook in our waiting room from whence to spray virus-packed streamers of snot.

 It had been a little nutty; hence a little “quiet time” this morning was welcome.
-I slouched in my chair, somnolent almost, listening to Joanne regurgitate what she knew about croup.
+I slouched in my chair, somnolent almost, listening to Joanne clumsily regurgitate what she knew about croup.

 The shrill ring of the red patch phone shattered my reverie.
 An ambulance was minutes away, siren wailing, speeding toward the hospital with three-week-old Jack, his body gripped by convulsions.

 His panicked mother had called 911 after finding him twitching uncontrollably in his crib .
 Paramedics were at her house within minutes, applying an oxygen mask to Jack’s face and slipping an intravenous line into one of his miniature veins.